Meerut Uttar Pradesh, India Travel Guide

 Offers the most authentic and diverse culinary experiences.

-Meerut does not have dedicated modern food halls that consolidate various eateries.
+Meerut does not possess dedicated modern food halls that consolidate various eateries.

 Local markets serve as food hubs.